 Okay, to start, the Middle Ages was not the Dark Ages.
 The term "Dark Ages" was coined by British scholars to describe the period, basically the sixth century, between when Angles and Saxons arrived in Britain (c.
 500) and pretty much obliterated the Christian, Roman culture that was there in England (including the historical King Arthur), and when Christian missionaries reconnected England to the European mainstream (c.
 600).

-Now of course England is not the world (though to listen to some Brits, you might think so).
+Now of course England is not the world (although to listen to some Brits, you might think so).
 (Gee, they're almost as bad as Americans!)
 But the sixth century was tough in a lot of places.
 The Roman Empire (then centered in Byzantium, capital Constantinople) had shrunk, and the areas that are now France and Spain had "barbarian kingdoms" (respectively Franks and Visigoths) that were only very nominally in the Empire.
 Then there were such disasters as global cooling and the Black Death.

 And yet trade continued through this "dark" period, with sixth-century Byzantine coins, pottery, silver dishes, glass beads, even fabric found all over the Old World, especially Eurasia, as indicated by dots on this map.